okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## Objects in Response You Send

-The objects that you can return in the JSON payload of your response are an array of one or more `commands`, to be executed by Okta.
+The objects that you can return in the JSON payload of your response are an array of one or more `commands` objects, which specify commands to be executed by Okta.
 These object is defined as follows:

 ### commands

-The `commands` object lets you specify whether Okta should accept the end user's password as verified or not.
+For the Password Import Inline Hook, the `commands` object lets you specify whether Okta should accept the end user's login credentials as valid or not.

 This object is an array.
 Each array element requires a `type` property and a `value` property.
 The `type` property is where you specify the command, and `value` is where you supply the parameter for the command